-Leaky RP probably has some debris in the pressure differential area or in the hydraulic relief valve area.
+Leaky RP, probably has some debris in the pressure differential area or in the hydraulic relief valve area.

 If you ever need to prove for a need for backflow protection, visit your local fair grounds or trailer park.
-We guarantee that you will find cross-connections at the concession stand and most health departments and plumbing officials could care less.
+I guarantee that you'll find all the cross-connection you need at the concession stand and most health departments and plumbing officials could care less.
 Here is a photograph of a drinking water and sewer connection in the same meter box with the sewer backing up.
 The white hose is for drinking water and it is back siphoning the sewage water, the sheen is a reflection of the water pulsating in and out of the meter box.